NethermindEth/Forta-Agents/TraderJoe-Bots/Large-Swap/README.md

 ## Description

-This bot detects swaps from valid pair contracts when any `amount` argument is high.
+This bot detects swaps from valid JoePair contracts when any `amount` argument is high.
-> Currently, high is set to greater than or equal to `20%`.
+> Currently, high is set to greater than or equal to `20%` of the `amount`'s respective `reserve`.
+To update the threshold percentage, go to L9 in `agent.ts`.

 ## Supported Chains